Protecting Consumers.

 RIGHT TO CONSUMER EDUCATION

-The right to acquire knowledge to be an informed consumer, including awareness of environmental, social, and economic consequences.
+The right to acquire the knowledge needed to be an informed consumer,including education on the environmental,social,and economical consequences of consumer choices.

 RIGHT TO REDRESS

-The right to make complaints, receive fair settlement, and be compensated for defective goods — including the right to legal action.
+The right to make complaints to the producers of goods and services, to receive fair settlement of just claims, and to be compensated for defective goods and unsatisfactory services.
+It also includes the right to resort to legal action on the claim.

 Who We Protect

-We fight for fairness, accountability, and justice for all consumers.
+We fight for fairness, accountability, and justice for all Nigerian consumers.

 The Wronged Consumer

-Everyday Nigerians who have been cheated, misled, overcharged, or sold defective products.
-They need fast complaint resolution, legal backing, and fair redress.
+Everyday, Nigerians who have been cheated, misled, overcharged, or sold defective products, need fast complaint resolutions, legal backing, and fair redress.
 This is the core of ICRP’s work.

 The Vulnerable Consumer

-Low-income earners, the elderly, rural communities, and others with limited access to justice.
-They need guidance, protection, and a strong voice to stand for them.
+Low-income earners, the elderly, and others with limited access to justice need guidance, protection, and a strong voice to stand for them.

 Groups affected at scale by harmful products or practices.
-When one company impacts hundreds or thousands, ICRP steps in with public interest litigation and class action solutions.
+When one company/organisation impacts hundreds or thousands, ICRP steps in with public interest litigation and class action solutions.

 TAKE ACTION